High Tech Crime Seizure

 Common Case Scenarios

-An employee or executive leaves an employer to start a new company or work for a competitor.
-The previous employer ends up in a legal dispute because the employee took with him client contacts, confidential trade secrets and intellectual property, or left a backdoor for remote access to the network at a later time.
+- Intellectual Property TheftAn employee or executive leaves an employer to start a new company or work for a competitor.
+The previous employer ends up in a legal dispute because the employee took with him client contacts, confidential trade secrets and intellectual property, or they left a backdoor for remote access to the network at a later time.
 We can help determine how the employee acted prior to leaving the company or at the onset of litigation.

-• Child Pornography Charges (Peer-to-Peer))
+- Child Pornography Charges (Peer-to-Peer))

 Internet Crimes Against Children (ICAC) task forces around the country identify and arrest potential traders of child pornography on a regular basis.
 We can review the Government's findings and conduct an independent examination of the digital evidence in order to determine the circumstances surrounding the charged files.
+Cases are often initiated through CyberTips, Peer-to-Peer/BitTorrent activity, or undercover chats on social media platforms like Kik, Telegram, and Snapchat. - Divorce

-Forensic Recovery can assist counsel in helping to identify, preserve and analyze digital evidence in family litigation.
+Forensic Recovery can assist counsel in helping to identify, preserve, and analyze digital evidence in family litigation.
 Often, our work is related to location data, communications, and hidden asset leads.
 Working through counsel on these matters is the preferred mechanism.